wessenstam/ts2019/buckets/buckets.rst

 Creating and Using Buckets From CLI Using s3cmd
 +++++++++++++++++++++++++++++++++++++++++++++++

+Buckets is an object store service that is designed to be accessed and consumed over S3 APIs.

 In this lab you will leverage s3cmd to access your buckets using the CLI.

 You will need the **Access Key** and **Secret Key** for the user Bob you created earlier in this lab.